 - July 1, 2020: New Standards in effect

 In response to requests for background information on ACOTE’s decision on the entry-level-degree requirement, we are sharing this workbook (see link below).
 The workbook includes a timeline of events and discussions undertaken by the Council leading to publication of the 2017 mandate statement.
 It also includes reports, surveys, open hearings, and publications reviewed by the members of the Council in coming to their decision.
 These materials support both the pros and cons of the entry-level doctorate mandate.
 The Council took all of these materials into account when making their decision.

 ACOTE Statement Regarding the OTA Education Level Mandate

 At the Accreditation Council for Occupational Therapy Education's (ACOTE®'s) August 2017 meeting, two motions were made regarding the entry-level degree requirement for the occupational therapist and the occupational therapy assistant.
 The first motion resulted in a vote to mandate that the entry-level degree requirement for the occupational therapist move to the doctoral level by July 1, 2027.
 The second motion resulted in a vote to mandate the entry-level degree requirement for the occupational therapy assistant move to the baccalaureate level by July 1, 2027.

-SAVE THE DATE MAOT SPRING CONFERENCE 2018
+SAVE THE DATE MAOT ANNUAL CONFERENCE ON OCTOBER 26, 2018 AT THE FOUR POINTS BY SHERATON NORWORD

 Special Feature: Our Professionals at Work